 - If you are injured during war;

-- Certain destinations may be excluded under your policy, especially if they are under travel advisory, in fact a travel advisory could even trigger your trip cancellation insurance;
+- Certain destinations may be excluded under your policy, especially if they are under a travel advisory.
+In fact, a travel advisory could even trigger your trip cancellation insurance;

 - Maximums – policies can vary in regards to how much they are going to pay if you get sick or injured.
 It can be from a certain percentage to full coverage.
 You need to check in your policy for how much of the expenses you are covered;